department-of-veterans-affairs/vagov-content/pages/burials-memorials/veterans-burial-allowance.md

 Turn this in along with the Veteran’s military discharge papers (DD214 or other separation documents) to the VA National Cemetery Scheduling Office (NCSO).
 See the address listed below.

 #### Requesting casket/urn reimbursement (Part II of VA Form 40-10088)
 If you're the same person who's requesting a burial using Part I of VA Form 40-10088, fill out Part II as well.
-Submit the required reimbursement documentation when you submit the form.
+Submit the required reimbursement documents when you submit the form.

 If you didn't request a burial using Part I of the form, but you want to get reimbursed for the cost of a casket or urn you paid for, fill out only Part II of VA Form 40-10088.
-Submit it, along with the required reimbursement documentation, to the VA national cemetery, or to the state or tribal Veterans cemetery **before** the actual burial.
+Submit it, along with the required reimbursement documents, to the VA national cemetery, or to the state or tribal Veterans cemetery **before** the actual burial.

+**Required reimbursement documents include:**
+- And invoice or bill of sale with the model number and cost of the casket or urn, **or**
+- A completed and signed [FSC Vendor File Request Form (VA Form 10091)](https://www.cem.va.gov/pdf/VA10091.pdf), **or**
+- A previously assigned vendor ID

 #### How to submit your form and any documents or receipts